 (under “Books and Educational Material”) you can download this

 free book for kids, called: “The Trouble That Jack Had.”

 Find out what a R.O.C.K.
 (Raising Our Celiac Kids) support group is all about.
 The best site I have found is from the R.O.C.K.
 Charlotte, NC group, which is chock full of articles and information.
 Check out their

 “We All Just Want To Be R.O.C.K.
 Stars” video on their homepage, read their product & restaurant recommendations and learn much more on their site.
-They also have a list of groups by state.
 If you are lucky enough to have one in your area, join in and give your child the gift of g-free camaraderie!
 If not, think about starting a group to meet other g-free kids near you.
-The Celiac Disease Foundation also has two lists of kids groups.
+The Celiac Disease Foundation also has lists of kids groups.

-Pretend play empowers: This article gives young g-free kids ideas for how to play creatively so that they learn to enjoy and take pride in being g-free.
-Ideas for gluten-free bakeries, Celiac Superheroes and more!
-And here’s another inspiring post about when gluten-free play and dreams become reality.
+Give young g-free kids ideas for how to play creatively so that they learn to enjoy and take pride in being g-free.
+Ideas for gluten-free bakeries, Celiac Superheroes and more can be found in this inspiring post about when gluten-free play and dreams become reality.